Red flags that tempt the tax auditor

 When it comes to avoiding prying IRS eyes, it's best to be just one of the crowd.
-"Don't draw any more attention to your return than you need to," says Robert G. Nath, author of "The Unofficial Guide to Dealing with the IRS."
-"Simple, plain-vanilla returns are fairly safe."
+"Don't draw any more attention to your return than you need to," says Robert G. Nath, author of multiple tax guides, including the book "The Unofficial Guide to Dealing with the IRS."
+"Simple, plain-vanilla returns are fairly safe," he says.

 The IRS says there are several ways a return can be selected for audit and the first is via the agency's computer-scoring system known as Discriminant Information Function, or DIF.
 The IRS evaluates tax returns based on IRS formulas, and DIF is based on deductions, credits and exemptions with norms for taxpayers in each of the income brackets.

 The actual scoring formula to determine which tax returns are most likely to be in error is a closely guarded secret.
 But Nath, a tax attorney in the Washington, D.C., area, says it's no mystery the system is designed to screen for returns that could put more money in the government Treasury.

 How do your deductions compare?

 Tax experts believe one discriminant information function component looks at average deduction amounts.
 This allows IRS examiners to spot inconsistencies, such as a high mortgage interest deduction and low income.